Today we’re going to get into a question that I hear come up all the time, which is the best lens for a Real estate

-When you can get some narrow depth of field going, the quality of this lens his bokeh is not super smooth, but neither is it distracting in any way.
+When you can get some narrow depth of field going, the quality of this lens his bokeh is not super smooth, but neither is it distracting.

 Well, let’s sum everything up.

 Sigma is presenting us with another groundbreaking and competent lens.

 The build quality is superb, the lens optics are very sharp, and the 8-millimeter shots you can get from this bad boy will make your photography stick out from the crowd.

-Getting as wide as 8-millimeter, maybe this lens is only a party trick, but it could potentially fuel your creativity.
+Getting as wide as 8-millimeter, maybe this lens is only a party trick, but it could fuel your creativity.

 I can highly recommend this lens to almost any wide-angle photography enthusiast.

 This is a trendy ultra-wide-angle lens for Real estate photographers.

 This lens is nicely made.
-It’s heavy and feels like a lot of it is made of metal.
+It’s heavy and feels like it is made of metal.

 It feels sturdy.
 The zooming is lovely and smooth.

 This lens is designed for crop sensor cameras, which will work on most digital SLR cameras with APS c sensors.

 This lens is fantastic to use in any indoor space, from bedrooms to cathedrals; this is pretty good.

 What’s not so good, Is the term chromatic aberration.

 But apart from that, the picture quality remains pretty sharp, and at least chromatic aberration can be sorted out in the editing.

 So overall, it’s a good performance that zooms into 16 millimeters.

 Tokina lenses are notorious for this; in a crucial performance in terms of distortion at 11 millimeters, you can see some barrel distortion, but it’s not tremendously bad to zoom into 16 millimeters.

 So, overall, the image quality is good.

 The only major issue I had was the quality of the background blur.

 This isn’t a big deal for an ultra-wide-angle lens, as their business does not give you blurry backgrounds.